 The Iris Custom Model Manager window would appear as shown below when loading a template model library, where the template model index filename is entered into the "Add Custom Model Component" section, and the template model parameter information is entered into the "Component Parameters" section.
 In the "Component Parameters -> Names" field, the parameter names should match the names listed as parameters in the template index file.

 Clicking "Install Model Component" installs the model as a custom model in Iris.
 The next time the Fitting Tool is opened, the model can be selected from the menu of custom model components, under Add -> Custom Model Components -> tables -> my_sedtemp.

 Consider the example template model shown below, a representative of a set of power-law models, where there is a separate model file for each combination of model parameter values (power-law reference point and photon index, in this example).

-Each of the ASCII-format template files listed above contains columns of wavelength in Angstroms and flux density in photons/s/cm2/Angstrom (the internal units for fitting in Iris are always photons/s/cm2/Angstrom against Angstroms), defining the predicted power-law spectra emitted by an X-ray source.
+Each of the ASCII-format template files listed above contains columns of wavelength in Angstroms and flux density in erg/s/cm2/Angstrom (the internal units for fitting in Iris are always Angstroms versus erg/s/cm2/Angstrom), defining the predicted power-law spectra emitted by an X-ray source.